 Report Bugs and Issues

-Apart from MVPs, Microsoft has their own Engineers who keep a tab on the issues.
+Apart from MVPs, Microsoft has its own Engineers who keep a tab on the issues.
 If they find something which is reported by many people, the company may acknowledge, and check on it.

 Apart from these, if you have anything to report, issues around your products where you cannot log in issues with a security update.
 If you need more information take a look at this Microsoft page.

-Microsoft does hard work to bring the best experience to Windows, and we will strongly suggest you also report bug, issue or vulnerability to Microsoft when you find it.
+Microsoft does hard work to bring the best experience to Windows, and we will strongly suggest you also report bugs, issues or vulnerabilities to Microsoft when you find them.